momo-trip/PILOT/README.md

 PILOT is a novel CLI fuzzing framework that leverages Large Language Models (LLMs) to generate semantically-rich command-line options and input files for discovering vulnerabilities in CLI applications.

-## Important Notice
-If you have any questions, please contact me at the email address below.

-<u>shiraishi@os.is.s.u-tokyo.ac.jp</u>

 ## Directory structure
 ```
 PILOT/